codefellows-seattle-301d28/00-ES6/roger-davenport/README.md

 ##### Investigate how `let` and `const` are now used in the code.
 Where did you need to convert `const` into `let` to make the code work?
 Can you identify any patterns/similarities?

 I needed to change all of the 'cost' to 'let' inside of the for loops.
 Also where there needed to be new values assigned to variables.
 Whenever a variable needs to have its value changed we need to use 'let'.

 ---

 ##### How did it go with making the adaptation from concatenations to template literal notation?
 Do you think you'll mostly use template literal notation from now on?

-(Put your answer here)
+It seems like it is much easier to code using template literal notation.
+I'll definitely be using it from now on.